 - Cognitive symptoms (symptoms that relate to how you make decisions and process information, like brain fog, memory problems, difficulty concentrating, and trouble with word retrieval)

-- Mood-related symptoms (symptoms that affect how you feel, like anxiety, depression, irritation, and feelings of overwhelm)
+- Mood-related symptoms (symptoms that affect how you feel, such as anxiety, depression, irritation, and feelings of overwhelm)

 Effects of a Concussion on the Brain

 A concussion is a mild traumatic brain injury (mTBI).
-You don’t have to receive a blow to the head to get a concussion: A concussion may occur whenever you receive a “bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
-This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells” (Centers for Disease Control and Prevention).
-If your car stops suddenly, for example, there’s a chance your brain could be jarred enough to hit your skull and/or cause whiplash.
-That jostling is enough to cause the concussion symptoms we explored above.
+You don’t have to receive a blow to the head to get a concussion: a concussion may occur whenever you receive a “bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
+This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.”
+(Centers for Disease Control and Prevention or CDC)

 Short-Term Effects of a Concussion on the Brain

-During normal brain function, your brain calls for increased blood flow to deliver oxygen when and where it’s needed.
+During normal brain function, your brain calls for increased blood flow to deliver oxygen when and where it’s needed (a relationship known as neurovascular coupling, or NVC).
 For example, if you’re reading a book, then the parts of your brain governing sight and reading comprehension would call for increased blood flow.
 That gives your brain the energy it needs to help you perform those tasks.

 In other words, communication between neurons along the original pathways is disrupted because they don’t get enough oxygen (among other things).
-As a result, you may experience any number of the symptoms listed in the checklist (or in the sections below).
+As a result, you may experience any number of concussion symptoms.

 In an ideal recovery, the brain will resume using the most efficient pathways to deliver oxygen and information.
 But that doesn’t always happen.